geoportti/geoinformatics-days/source/index.rst

 for sharing ideas, methods, and innovations across the discipline.
 This year's **spotlight theme, Geospatial Intelligence for Sustainable
 Futures**, explores how emerging forms of spatial intelligence and AI are transforming our understanding of people, places, and the complex systems that connect them.
-We invite submissions that link AI-driven geospatial innovation with questions of sustainability, resilience, accessibility, and spatial justice across scales—from everyday mobility to global change.
+We invite submissions that link AI-driven geospatial innovation with questions of sustainability, resilience, biodiversity, accessibility, and spatial justice across scales—from everyday mobility to global change.

 Topics of interest
 ----------------------